Quiet Nights (Miles Davis album)

-Quiet Nights is a studio album by jazz musician Miles Davis, and his fourth album collaboration with Gil Evans, released in 1963 on Columbia Records, catalogue CL 2106 and CS 8906 in stereo.
-Recorded mostly at Columbia's 30th Street Studios in Manhattan, it is the final album by Davis and Evans.
+Quiet Nights is a studio album by American jazz musician Miles Davis, released on December 16, 1963, by Columbia Records.
+Recorded mostly at Columbia's 30th Street Studio in Manhattan, it marked Davis's fourth and final collaboration with arranger and conductor Gil Evans.

 Background

 Keeping to his standard procedure at Columbia to date of alternating small group records and big band studio projects with Gil Evans, Davis entered the studio with Evans to follow up the latest studio LP by the working quintet, Someday My Prince Will Come.
-In 1961, Davis had also released his first live albums, two independent LPs entitled Friday Night at the Blackhawk and Saturday Night at the Blackhawk, in addition to the studio set.
-Another live set from 1961, Miles Davis at Carnegie Hall, also with both the quintet and a large ensemble conducted by Evans was issued in 1962.
+In 1961, Davis had also released his first live albums: the separate but related Friday Night at the Blackhawk and Saturday Night at the Blackhawk, recorded back-to-back—in addition to the studio set.
+Miles Davis at Carnegie Hall, another 1961 live set with both the quintet and a large ensemble conducted by Evans, was issued in 1962.

 The genesis of this Davis/Evans album, however, encountered far greater difficulties than its three predecessors.
-Bossa nova had recently become a commercial success in 1962 with the single "Desafinado" from the album Jazz Samba by Stan Getz, and Columbia executives may have pressured Davis and Evans to attempt something similar with this album.
+Bossa nova had recently become a commercial success with Stan Getz's 1962 single "Desafinado", and Columbia executives may have pressured Davis and Evans to attempt something similar with this album.
 Sessions were also protracted over long stretches of time.